emiresenov/emiresenov.github.io/_pages/about.md

 I am a PhD student in Electrical Engineering at Chalmers University of Technology.
 My research focuses on machine learning with applications in high voltage engineering.

 Previously, I was a master's student in data science at Uppsala University, specializing in machine learning and statistics.
-I did my master's thesis at the Division of Solar Cell Technology where I developed automation and machine learning methods for a self-driving magnetron sputtering lab.
+I did my master's thesis at the Division of Solar Cell Technology where I developed automation- and machine learning methods for a self-driving magnetron sputtering lab.

 My undergraduate studies took place in my hometown, Luleå, where I studied computer engineering.